Quick Dill Pickle Egg Salad Without Mayo

 Substitutions

-• Fresh vegetable - celery adds a nice crunch and freshness, but you could substitute it for cabbage, carrot, or any other crunchy vegetable you like.
+• Crunchy veggies: Celery is a classic for its crunch and freshness, but cabbage, carrots, or any other crunchy vegetable you like can be substituted.

 Storage